vishandi/tp/docs/DeveloperGuide.md

 ### Implementation
 `FindCommonTimingParser`, `FindCommonTimingCommand` and `IsTagInPersonPredicate` classes are involved in the execution of the `findCommonTiming` command.

-The 'parse' method of 'FindCommonTimingCommandParser' receives the user input and extracts the required arguments.
+The `parse` method of `FindCommonTimingCommandParser` receives the user input and extracts the required arguments.
 It then creates a predicate object that will help check if the contact has the user-inputted tag attached to the contact.
 The user-inputted date will be used to retrieve events occuring on the same day such that the free timings can be determined.

-A successful execuction of the 'findCommonTiming' command is described as follows:
+A successful execuction of the `findCommonTiming` command is described as follows:

-1. 'FindCommonTimingCommand' uses the predicate prepared during parsing to filter the list of persons in 'Model'.
+1. `FindCommonTimingCommand` uses the predicate prepared during parsing to filter the list of persons in `Model`.
-2. Events occuring on a certain day are then retrieved using the 'getEventsatDate' function.
+2. Events occuring on a certain day are then retrieved using the `getEventsatDate` function.
 3. The day will be represented as an array of 48 time slots, with each element of the array representing a 30-minute timeslot.
-4. TheThe 'blockTimeSlots' function is used to ensure that respective timeslots are set as busy according to when events occur.
+4. TheThe `blockTimeSlots` function is used to ensure that respective timeslots are set as busy according to when events occur.
-5. Free time slots will be appended to a string that is due to be returned in the 'CommandResult'.
+5. Free time slots will be appended to a string that is due to be returned in the `CommandResult`.
 6. A `CommandResult` with the timeslots that the persons are free will be returned(timeslots are in intervals of 30 minutes).
 These timeslots will then be displayed to the user.